thuanmb/clean_data_course_project/README.md

 ===================

 ## Introduction
-R script called run_analysis.R that does the following.
+R script called run_analysis.R that does the following:
-1. Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set.
+- Uses descriptive activity names to name the activities in the data set.
-4. Appropriately labels the data set with descriptive variable names.
+- Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Prerequisites
 Before you run the "run_analysis.R", you must copy Samsung dataset into working directory (same diretory of "run_analysis.R") and named it with "dataset".